Top Takeaways From This Post

 How the German Garbage Disposal System Works

-The Garbage Pick-Up Calendar
+The Garbage Pick-Up Calendar in Germany

 You have to place your bins in front of your house the evening before the collecting date so that the collectors can empty the bins the following morning.

 In most big to mid-sized cities, there are four different bins in almost every backyard.
 In the countryside, you may have to drive to a recycling plant to find these bins.
-Only certain types of waste may be thrown into each bin:
+Only certain types of waste may be thrown into each bin.

-Yellow Bins or Bags (Gelb Sack/ Leichtverpackungen)
+What goes in Yellow bin or bag (Gelb Sack/ Leichtverpackungen)

 Light-weight product packaging, i.e. all packaging which are not made of glass or paper belongs in the yellow bin or bags.
 This includes:

-- plastic packaging (as yoghurt tubs),
+- plastic packaging (yogurt tubs),

 - tetra-pack (as for milk or juice),